tekritesh/raspi/docs/assignment_2.md

 ![meminfo](../img/assignment_2/mem_info.png)

-### 4.8.
-What is the maximum memory configuration?

 ### 4.9.
 How many different types of memory are on the board?

 RAM (LPDDR4-3200) – Main system memory (2GB, 4GB, or 8GB depending on the model).
 microSD Card – Boot device and persistent storage for the OS and files.
 GPU Shared Memory (VideoCore IV) – Graphics processing memory (shared with RAM).
 EEPROM – Bootloader storage, non-volatile memory for boot configuration.

-### 4.10.
-What is the performance of the memory?

 ### 4.11.
 What is the name and release version of the Operating System used on the target board?